Port of Hamburg, Germany

 The auxiliary vessels for sea-going ships in use in the port of Hamburg can be divided into three classes :

-1. Barges generally used for transportation of merchandise on in land waterways of from 300 to 1,800 tons loading capacity, used chiefly for the transportation of grain and bulk articles taken over directly out of the sea-going ship to all points on the upper Elbe and Bohemia.
-These barges are built flat, broad and long.
+1. Barges generally used for transporting merchandise on inland waterways of 300 to 1,800 tons loading capacity, used chiefly for transporting grain and bulk articles taken over directly out of the sea-going ship to all points on the upper Elbe and Bohemia.
+These barges are built flat, broad, and long.
 Their draft is about 3.3 feet.

-Freights are charged according to offer and demand; they fluctuate considerably, being chiefly based on the Elbe water level, particularly on the upper Elbe.
-In severe winters, river traffic is interrupted on the upper Elbe by ice.
+Freights are charged according to offer and demand; they fluctuate considerably, chiefly based on the Elbe water level, particularly the upper Elbe.
+In severe winters, ice interrupts river traffic on the upper Elbe.

-2. Iron lighters of from 180 to approximately 1,000 tons loading capacity with crews permanently living on board, and with loading appliances of their own—mast, lighter beam, and winch.
+2. Iron lighters with a loading capacity of 180 to approximately 1,000 tons, crews permanently living on board, and loading appliances of their own—mast, lighter beam, and winch.

-These are used for the transportation of goods to all points along the lower Elbe and the Baltic, by means of tow boats.
-In view of the fact that the lower Elbe (below Hamburg) has been improved by dredging so that vessels drawing more than 30 feet of water can reach the Port of Hamburg without being obliged to lighter previously, it seldom happens nowadays that vessels lighter part of their cargo at Brunshausen, the most favorable lightering point on the lower Elbe.
+These are used to transport goods to all points along the lower Elbe and the Baltic, utilizing tow boats.
+Because the lower Elbe (below Hamburg) has been improved by dredging so that vessels drawing more than 30 feet of water can reach the Port of Hamburg without being obliged to lighter previously, it seldom happens nowadays that vessels lighter part of their cargo at Brunshausen, the most favorable lightering point on the lower Elbe.

-3. Steel barges, covered for the transportation of goods from ship or dock to warehouse or factory, are employed under an extremely complicated tariff.
+3. Steel barges, used to transport goods from ship or dock to warehouse or factory, are employed under an extremely complicated tariff.

-Resin, turpentine, and cotton steamers also discharge exclusively midstream, directly into harbor or river craft, chiefly because of the danger of fire.
-Vessels arriving with general merchandise from New York, Montreal, and other United States and Canadian Ports, discharge their cargoes almost exclusively upon the docks (quays).
+Resin, turpentine, and cotton steamers are also discharged exclusively midstream, directly into harbors or rivercraft, chiefly because of the danger of fire.
+Vessels arriving with general merchandise from New York, Montreal, and other United States and Canadian Ports discharge their cargo almost exclusively upon the docks (quays).

-The consignee of the goods may either forward such merchandise by rail, lighter or river craft.
-Smaller quantities are removed from the quays by carts and transported to the place of destination.
+The consignee of the goods may forward such merchandise by rail, lighter, or rivercraft.
+Carts remove Smaller quantities from the quays and transport them to their destination.

-In the harbor of Hamburg there is maintained an extensive service of lighters and harbor barges.
-There are about 500 covered and 2,500 open barges, total, 3,000 vessels, available, ranging from 20 to 500 tons loading capacity.
+In the harbor of Hamburg, an extensive service of lighters and harbor barges is maintained.
+About 500 covered and 2,500 open barges, totaling 3,000 vessels with loading capacities ranging from 20 to 500 tons, are available.

 Hoisting Crane Lifting About 20 Tons.